Resources for Admitted Students

 Welty Student Health Center

 Professional nurses and medical providers are available to see students on campus for their health care needs.
 Emergency and urgent care are also available nearby.
-Learn more about Welty Student Health Center.
+Learn more about the Welty Student Health Center.

 Whitman Counseling Center

 Counseling Services are offered to students as part of the support provided through Student Affairs.
 The Whitman College Counseling Center provides free, confidential services for enrolled students, including individual and group counseling, emergency psychological services and other mental health and wellness programming.
-Learn more the Whitman Counseling Center.
+Learn more about the Whitman Counseling Center.